Family Intervention Worker

 Social workers support individuals and their families through difficult times and help to find solutions to their problems.
 They assess people’s needs, strengths and wishes, working with individuals and families directly to help them make changes and solve problems, organising support, making recommendations or referrals to other services and agencies, and keeping detailed records.
 This is done by working with parents, the wider family network and other professionals in a strengths-based way to support change for the children or reduce the impact the disability, condition or illness has on daily life.

-They will have a special interest in:
+Social workers will have a special interest in:

 Occupational Therapists